Imaging line

 Improved photoluminescence lifetime resolution

-The most prominent applications for life sciences are fluorescence lifetime imaging (FLIM) and fluorescence resonance energy transfer (FRET) microscopy, where improved time resolution allows the measurement of fast decays that are impossible to study with conventional detectors.
+Key applications in life sciences include fluorescence lifetime imaging (FLIM) and fluorescence resonance energy transfer (FRET) microscopy, where superior time resolution enables the study of fast decays beyond the reach of conventional detectors.